Buying cheap brake pads is tempting. However, you shouldn't risk installing a sub-par set of brake pads just because you wanted to save a few bucks.

 These brake pads consist of 30-60 percent metal by weight.
 Their price falls somewhere between the least expensive organic and the most expensive, ceramic.
 They aren’t very compressible and as a result, they are quite noisy and they give off quite a bit of brake dust.
 They also work well in greater temperature ranges that other options can’t perform in.

 Brake pads typically need to be replaced every 30,000 to 70,0000 miles.
 With that said they can also wear out at different speeds depending on how often you use your brakes.
 It’s good to know the signs of worn out brake pads.

 1. Scraping and Screeching

-This sound is caused by a metallic shim that lets the driver know that it’s time to take them in for replacement.
+Scraping sounds are usually caused by a metallic shim that lets the driver know that it’s time to take them in for replacement.
 This sound doesn’t always mean the brakes are wearing out.
 It could be the brakes were exposed to dust and other particulates.
 This causes a similar sound when the pads are engaged.
 If this sound goes away it was likely dust or particles, if it persists, then it’s time to have them checked.